 In Part II of our series on the Most Common Injuries in Yoga and How You Can Avoid Them, we’ll be taking a look at the lower back.
-This is a pretty common area of injury in yoga.
+It is a pretty common area of injury in yoga.
 It’s more likely, though, that a student has a non-yoga related low back injury from activities in their daily lives.
-Awareness of the mechanisms described later will help to mitigate any injury in class, and provide information to not exacerbate any pre-existing conditions.
+Awareness of the mechanisms described later will help to mitigate any injury in class and provide information not to exacerbate any pre-existing conditions.

 Given my education and experience as a Chiropractor, I had a lot to write about this subject.
 It will be divided into two parts: in part A we’ll look into the prevalence and mechanisms of how a student can injure their low back in a class.
 In part B, we’ll look more into how twisting postures can be injurious, and offer some yoga and knowledge that is effective for treating lower back pain.

 Lower back pain is a pretty common problem in most industrialized countries.
 According to the World Health Organization, it’s one of the top injuries/diseases that account for the highest amount of days missed from work worldwide!

 For some of these people, yoga is an excellent way to provide relief for a distraught lower back.
 A lot of primary care physicians recommend it to not only alleviate back pain but also to prevent it.
 That’s great news!
 In the meta-analysis Yoga for chronic low back pain: A meta-analysis of randomized control trials Holtzman and Beggs found that yoga can be an efficacious adjunctive treatment for chronic lower back pain with a “medium to large effect on functional disability and pain.”
 However, due to the wide range of yoga styles and a high range of variability, it’s hard to pin down the exact way yoga is beneficial for your lower back.